valhalla/valhalla-docs/explorer/tutorial.md

 You have explored transit data, including its operators, routes, and stops.
 You also calculated how far you can travel from a particular location by creating an isochrone map.
 You also have experimented with the map styles using Tangram Play to customize your transit map.

-If you want to learn more about Transitland and Mapzen Mobility, review the [documentation](https://mapzen.com/documentation/mobility/).
+If you want to learn more, review the [Transitland documentation](https://transit.land/documentation/) and the [Mapzen Mobility API documentation](https://mapzen.com/documentation/mobility/).

 The Transitland project is open source, so you are encouraged to get involved by submitting suggestions or even contributing code: https://github.com/transitland.
 In addition, if you know of public GTFS feeds that are not currently part of Feed Registry, please [submit](https://transit.land/feed-registry/feeds/new) them.